 Near Graham in Alamance County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-John Butler (approx. half a mile away); Alexander Wilson (approx. 1.3 miles away); W. Kerr Scott (approx. 2½ miles away); a different marker also named Johnston Moves West (approx. 2½ miles away); Mt.
-Hermon Meeting House (approx. 3.6 miles away); Graham College (approx. 3.8 miles away); Kirk-Holden War (approx. 3.8 miles away); Captain James W. White House (approx. 3.9 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+John Butler (approx. 1.1 miles away); W. Kerr Scott (approx. 1.2 miles away); Johnston Moves West (approx. 1.3 miles away); Hawfields Church (approx. 3.1 miles Graham College (approx. 4 miles away); Kirk-Holden War (approx. 4 miles away); Captain James W. White House (approx. 4.1 miles away); Originally a Wing of the Union Hotel (approx. 4.1 miles away).
 Touch for a list and map of all markers in Graham.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 12, 2011, by Dave Twamley of Durham, North Carolina.
-This page has been viewed 596 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on August 12, 2011, by Dave Twamley of Durham, North Carolina. • Craig Swain was the editor who published this page.
+This page was last revised on June 16, 2021.
+It was originally submitted on March 28, 2010, by Patrick G. Jordan of Graham, North Carolina.
+This page has been viewed 3,484 times since then and 73 times this year.
+Photos: 1, 2. submitted on March 28, 2010, by Patrick G. Jordan of Graham, North Carolina. • Kevin W. was the editor who published this page.